Teuton-Roy/JobApplication/README.md

 ## Docker images:
     These are tamplates with instructions for creating something called as Docker Container.
     Blueprint for creating a container.
+## Docker Registry:
+    It is a service that stores docker images, which can be public and private.